advancedroboticsaws/angel/README.md

 		**Note: On angel, you should define `RIGHT_WHEEL` when you are going to upload firmware to the left wheel.
 		        And of course, define `LEFT_WHEEL` when you are going to deal with right wheel.**
 	3. Modify Arduino PWM Frequency in Arduino IDE.

 		Copy

 		```
 		/mcu_control/wiring.c
 		```
-		 to ~/arduino-1.6.5/hardware/arduino/avr/cores/arduino
+		 to ~/arduino-1.6.5/hardware/arduino/avr/cores/arduino.

 		 Make sure the following code is on line 31 or 32 in wiring.c.

 		 ```
 		 #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))
 		 ```
-	4. Set your upload target to **promini**
+	4. Set your upload target to **promini**.
 	5. Choose your **port** carefully.
 	6. Go for it!
 Click upload!

 		If you get any error when uploading,
 		* Please look into the errors carefully.
 		* Please check the port you choose.
 		* Please make sure you have put all the libraries into the folder.
-			If you get the message about library conflicts, please find out those files and delete the old one.
+			If you get the message about library conflict, please find out those files and delete the old one.

 	7. Go though the steps above again **for the other wheel**.

 <a name="base-driving-test-step3"></a>

-#### Step 3 `Upload firmware to mega_base`
+#### Step 3 `Upload firmware to mega2560`

 Firmware for mega2560 is inside the following folder.